VishnuRam16/DSCI511-TermProject/README.md

 # Expansion on this project

--We plan to incorporate team financial data , financial data should include team valuation, yearly revenue, yearly expenditure, brand value, stadium value and maintenance cost, and player and staff salaries.
+- We plan to incorporate team financial data , financial data should include team valuation, yearly revenue, yearly expenditure, brand value, stadium value and maintenance cost, and player and staff salaries.
--Source Information on the player's age, injury history, and fitness levels and add that to player dataset -Data on the mental health, social life, and overall behavior of the players
+- Source Information on the player's age, injury history, and fitness levels and add that to player dataset
+- Data on the mental health, social life, and overall behavior of the players